datacommonsorg/website/packages/web-components/docs/components/ranking.md

   Chart title to show if `header` is not provided.
 Will only show if a lowest-to-highest ranking is shown.

+- `perCapita` _list of strings_

+  A list of variable DCIDs to rank by per capita value.
+Entries in the list should be separated by spaces.
+Example: `"dcid1 dcid2"`.

 - `rankingCount` _integer_

   How many places to show, e.g. the "N" in "Top-N".